franzageek/WinEFIMounter/topbar/introduction.md

 It's hard to believe but in reality _**there isn't any simple software**_ such as [Corpnewt](https://github.com/corpnewt)'s [**MountEFI**](https://github.com/corpnewt/MountEFI) (for Mac) that lets you do it from Windows: you would have to download **third-party programs**.

-Try WinEFIMounter instead: it's light and easy-to-use!
+You might as well try WinEFIMounter instead: it's light and easy to use!